-Entry visas are required by all visitors to Turkey and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+A Entry visas are required by all visitors to Turkey.
+Wendy Wu Tours' Visa Department can assist you with the process of obtaining a visa.
+We will supply you with all paperwork and submit the visa application on your behalf.

 Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.